dirklangohr/mdfusion/README.md

 # mdfusion

-Merge all Markdown files in a directory tree into a single PDF with beautiful formatting via Pandoc + XeLaTeX.
+Merge all Markdown files in a directory tree into a single PDF with formatting via Pandoc + XeLaTeX.

 ---